dbactual/thomaspaine-www/content/works/to-the-citizens-of-the-united-states.md

    made.
 The possibility of such a thing did not exist.
 The French navy at that time was nearly annihilated; her ports blockaded by the British; and she had to fight by land, single handed, against almost the whole of Europe.
-She had it not in her power to spare a regiment, much less could she spare an army, to send to America; and if she could have spared one, she had not the means of transporting it, nor the convoy to protect it.
+She had it not in her power to spare a *regiment*, much less could she spare an *army*, to send to America; and if she could have spared one, she had not the means of transporting it, nor the convoy to protect it.
    All the circumstances as well as the evidence that can be provided, will show that the administration of John Adams was a fraudulent and expensive